Preservation, Conservation, What is Appropriate Restoration?

 At the 2003 SNAG Conference in San Francisco, I listened to one of the most surprising lectures I've ever heard.
 Between the hours of 8:00 - 9:00 in the morning a collector, Steven Cabella, gave a lecture titled, "Twenty-five years of Collecting Studio Craft Jewelry: Insights, Observations, and Historical Patina".
 His collections are mid-20th-century objects including furniture, though this lecture focused on his collection of mid-20th-century jewelry.

-For over an hour Cabella offered strong opinions from his unique perspective as a collector that I have never heard before.
+For over an hour Cabella offered strong opinions from his unique perspective as a collector that I had never heard before.
 It seems that he often loans objects from his collection to exhibitions -- his support of the arts community is commendable.
 What shocked me though was his STRONG opinions about the preservation and conservation of mid-20th-century objects.
 In his lecture, he railed against the restoration of jewelry in his collection such as polishing the work to its original finish.

 Let me make this perfectly clear: